The Community Trailblazer

 Dr. Culbreth's published dissertation consisted of an empirical investigation of the presence of intraracial colorism discrimination among Black Americans in the workplace.
 Dr. Culbreth's agenda includes working on several projects, articles, books, continued research and further expansion and development of her projects.

-Dr. Culbreth has written several essays and articles and is writing books relative to her research interests.
-She is the author of Living Life Fabulous at Fifty: Affirmations for Women of Color (2015), co-author of Live Life Beautiful: Affirmations for Girls of Color (2014), the
+Dr. Culbreth has written several essays and articles and is writing books relative to her research, community and personal interests.
+She is the author of Living Life Fabulous at Fifty: Affirmations for Women of Color (2015), co-author of Live Life Beautiful: Affirmations for Girls of Color (2014), the POCSCIC(skin color chart), Food For Thought Comfort For The Soul (2019) and co-editor of the anthology, Our Voices: Our Stories: Advancing, Celebrating, Embracing and Empowering Girls and Women of Color (2019).

 Dr. Culbreth wrote the play Colorstruck in 2012 (revised in 2016).
 Colorstruck focused on the effects of colorism on the psychological, emotional, physical and social well-being of a young girl and her journey to adulthood.
 Colorstruck was selected for a reading at the Baltimore Playwright's Festival in October of 2016.
 She is currently writing two plays.